rich-context-competition/rich-context-book-2019/08-Rich_Context_Competition-GESIS/08-Rich_Context_Competition-GESIS.md

 Acknowledgments
 ---------------

 We would like to thank GESIS for giving us the time and resources to participate in the competition.
+The work share of the first author was funded by Deutsche Forschungsgemeinschaft (DFG) under grant number MA 3964/7-1.

 References
 ----------